Geometry and combinatorics via right-angled Artin groups: The extension graph and its properties

 We leave the proofs of Theorem~\ref{thm:cograph} and Corollary~\ref{cor:cograph} as an exercise for the reader, as they follow from Proposition~\ref{prop:gex-basic} and some elementary combinatorial group theory considerations.

 Let $\gam$ be a connected graph such that $\gam^e$ has finite diameter.
-By Theorem~\ref{thm:cograph} (or even just by Proposition~\ref{prop:gex-basic}), we have that $\gam$ splits as a nontrivial join.
+By Theorem~\ref{thm:cograph} (or even just by Proposition~\ref{prop:gex-basic}), the graph $\gam$ splits as a nontrivial join.
 If $\gam$ is a cograph and $\Lambda$ is a join factor of $\gam$, then $\Lambda$ must also be a cograph and hence $\Lambda^e$ also has finite diameter, whence it follows that $\Lambda$ must also split as a nontrivial join.

 Let $\KK_0$ denote a singleton vertex.
 For $i>0$, we set $\KK_{2i-1}$ to be the collection of all finite graphs obtained as (possibly trivial) joins of elements of $\KK_{2i-2}$.
 We set $\KK_{2i}$ to be the collection of all finite graphs obtained as disjoint unions of elements of $\KK_{2i-1}$.
 Clearly for $i\leq j$ we have $\KK_i\subset\KK_j$, and we set Clearly, if $\gam\in\KK$ then $\gam$ is a cograph.
 Conversely, the preceding remarks and an easy induction on $|V(\gam)|$ show that if $\gam$ is a cograph then $\gam\in\KK$.
 This coincides with the recursive description of cographs.